Contacting the Franklin County Jury Personnel:

 How are jurors selected?

-Jury selection begins when a name is randomly selected from voter and motor vehicle registration lists.
-Your county may elect to supplement the master list of prospective jurors by the inclusion of additional lists from other sources such as personal tax roles.
+Jury selection begins when a name is randomly selected from lists provided by the Department of Human Services, Transportation, Revenue, and the State.
 Those selected are sent a summons, which is a court order stating the required time and place to appear.

 The jury pool is composed of those people summoned to appear on a particular day.
 Juries are selected from the jury pool.
 In criminal cases the jury is made up of twelve jurors, except in the rare case of the parties agreeing to fewer.
 In civil cases, the jury can consist of as few as six jurors or as many as twelve.
 Alternate jurors may also be chosen to avoid unnecessary delays or expense in the event of the incapacity of a juror.